nhtsai/notes/_posts/2021-09-05-system-design.md

 ### Asynchronism
 * Asynchronously doing work in advance and serving finished work with low request time.
     * Used to turn dynamic content into static content.
-        * Think pre-rendering pages into static HTML files to be served quicker.
+    * *Example*: Pre-rendering pages into static HTML files to be served quicker.
         * The rendering can be scripted to run every hour by a cronjob.
-        * This pre-computing process helps make web applications scalable and performant
+        * This pre-computing process helps make web applications scalable and performant.
-* Referring unforseen, immediate requests to an asynchronous service.
+* Referring unforeseen, immediate requests to an asynchronous service.
-    * Upon receiving a computing intensive task, the job is added to the job queue.
+    * Upon receiving a compute-intensive task, the job is added to the job queue.
     * The job is then sent to an asynchronous server to be processed in the background.
+    * Other less compute-intensive tasks can still be processed in the meantime, avoiding idle time.
-    * The results are returned once the server is done processing.
+    * The results of the compute-intensive job are returned once the server is done processing.
 * Basic idea: Have a queue of tasks or jobs that a worker can process.
     * Backends become scalable and frontends become responsive.
-    * Tools to implement async processing: RabbitMQ
+* Tools to implement async processing: [RabbitMQ](https://www.rabbitmq.com/)

 ## Performance vs Scalability
-* A service is **scalable** if it results in increased **performance** in a manner proportional to resources added.
+* A service is **scalable** if it results in increased **performance** in a manner *proportional to resources added*.
     * E.g. adding another server to handle requests speeds up the website response time
 * If the system is slow for a single user, there is a **performance** problem.
 * If the system is fast for a single user but slow under heavy load, there is a **scalability** problem.

 * An always-on service is **scalable** if adding resources to facilitate **redundancy** does not result in loss of **performance**.
-    * E.g. adding multiple copies of a database for redundancy does not decrease the query response time
+    * E.g. Adding multiple replications of a database for redundancy does not decrease the query response time

 * Scalability requires applications be **designed** with scaling in mind.
-* Scalability also has to handle **heterogeneity**.
+* Scalability also has to handle **heterogeneity**, in which servers may not work in the same manner.
     * As new resources (hardware, software) come online, some nodes will be able to process faster or store more data than other nodes in a system.

 ## Latency vs Throughput
 * **Latency** is the time to perform some action or to produce some result.
 * **Throughput** is the number of such actions or results per unit of time.
-* Generally, you should aim for **maximal throughup** with **acceptable latency**.
+* Generally, you should aim for **maximal throughput** with **acceptable latency**.

 ## Availability vs Consistency
 ### CAP Theorem
 * In a distributed system, you can only support 2 guarantees:
     * **Consistency**: every read receives most recent write or an error
-    * **Availability**: every request receives a response, without guarantee that it contains the most recent version of the data
+    * **Availability**: every request receives a (non-error) response, without guarantee that it contains the most recent write
-    * **Partition Tolerance**: system continues to operate despite arbitrary partitioning due to network failures, e.g. a server crashes or goes offline
+    * **Partition Tolerance**: system continues to operate despite arbitrary partitioning due to network failures, e.g. a server crashes or goes offline, requests are dropped, etc.
+* CA or CP, or AP?
-* Networks aren't reliable, so *partition tolerance needs to be supported*.
+    * Networks aren't reliable, so *partition tolerance (P) needs to be supported*.
+    * When a network partition failure happens, need to either:
+        * Cancel the operation, decreasing availability but ensuring consistency
+        * Proceed with operation, decreasing consistency but ensuring availability
-* You need to make a *software tradeoff between consistency and availability*.
+    * You need to make a *software tradeoff between consistency (C) and availability (A)*.
+        * Consistency (C) and availability (A) is not a practical option.
+        * For (CP), system will return up-to-date response, but it may return an error or time out if a network failure occurs
+        * For (AP), system will return a response if a network failure occurs, but the response may be outdated.
+* For systems with no partitions or no network partition failures, all 3 guarantees can be satisfied.

 ### Consistency and Partition Tolerance (CP)
 * System is consistent across servers and can handle network failures, but responses to requests are not always available.
 * Waiting for a response from the partitioned node might result in a timeout error.
-* Good choice if **atomic reads and writes** are required.
+* Good choice if **atomic reads and writes** are required, e.g. banks.
-    * **Atomic** refers to performing operations one at a time.
+    * **Atomic** refers to performing operations one at a time in a complete manner.
+    * By returning an error, an incomplete operation is stopped.
+* *Example*: A read operation is performed, but data propagation to all nodes is interrupted by system failure.
+    * The system will

 ### Availability and Partition Tolerance (AP)
 * System is always available and can handle network failures, but the data is not always consistent or up to date across nodes.